-A noise of traffic outside our corner window, and an angled view of grungy sidewalk along a narrow side street of trendy storefronts illumined by thick afternoon sun: a strangely intimate scene at once self-important and impossibly spent in that way cities have.
+A noise of traffic outside our corner window, and an angled view of grungy sidewalk along a narrow side street of trendy storefronts illuminated by thick afternoon sun: a strangely intimate scene, at once self-important and impossibly spent in that way cities have.
 One random bar of light cut across our table, reminding us of the outside heat, adding to the general confusion.

-That disjointed lunch in that pretentious location perfectly encapsulates my relationship with Ruth, which was and still is a lunchtime acquaintance at best.
+That disjointed lunch in that pretentious location perfectly encapsulates my relationship with Ruth, which was and remains a lunchtime acquaintance at best.
 It naturally follows that much of the critical action recounted here occurred during exactly this sort of innocuous activity, right in front of the whole world but invisibly.
-We overlook how commonplace places do produce extraordinary drama, sometimes even for someone you know.
+We overlook how commonplace places do produce extraordinary drama, sometimes even for someone you know in real life.
 Also much of what supposedly happened never really happened at all, despite what you’ve heard rumored or even concluded to your own satisfaction.
 That’s my main point.
 Another important point is that nothing would be any different now if I had listened and flattered her before kindly deflating her daydream that afternoon.
-She wouldn’t have listened for long.
+She simply wouldn’t have listened.
 Ultimately my dismissed opportunity meant nothing because all the vital processes were already well underway, the outcome inevitable one way or the other.
 I think you’ll have to agree with me there.

 Ruth was a moderately successful morning radio personality and the wife of a very popular politician, therefore an experienced professional practiced at public behavior.
-And she certainly didn’t appear unbalanced or anything.
+And she certainly didn’t actually seem unbalanced or anything, not then or ever.
 She was more like a little girl clutching a magical secret or a million-dollar lottery ticket: all suppressed glee and opportunistic scheming.

 “That kind of moral complacency makes me sick to my stomach.
 To my soul.”
 Expounding all this unsolicited nonsense to a mere professional acquaintance, what’s more a reporter.
 And listen, whatever anyone says about themselves, you can safely assume the exact opposite is true.